 In this section, the Baseline Study presents an overview of the status of the ratification, domestication, and implementation of the three GEWE treaties within IGAD's Member States as shown in the table below.
 The table shows the status of ratification of the CEDAW, the Maputo Protocol and the ILO Convention on Equal Remuneration (No. 100) in IGAD.
-It also gives examples of domestication, implementation/enforcement, and best practices relevant to each of the four themes in the
+It also gives domestication, implementation/ enforcement, and best practices relevant to each of the obligates the Minister to certify that the budget framework paper equalize opportunities for women, men, persons with disabilities and is gender and equity responsive;